matfish2/vue-tables/readme.md

    * `chunk` `number`
       By Default pagination links are presented in groups of 10, with navigation between the groups.
       Use this option to set your own chunk size.

+* `filterByColumn` `boolean`

+  When set to `true` a unique per-column filter will appear under each header, instead of the generic one.
+  On the server-side component the query string needs to be decoded back to an array.
+Check out the [PHP implementation](https://github.com/matfish2/vue-tables/tree/master/server/PHP/VueTables.php) for a hint.

 * `delay` `number` (server-side only)